-This metric shows the percentage of students in the six-year cohort who graduated, enrolled, and persisted in college through the beginning of their third semester, within six years of starting high school.
+This metric shows the percentage of students in the six-year cohort who graduated from high school, enrolled in college, and persisted in college through the beginning of their third semester, within six years of starting high school.
 To count as having persisted, a student must have enrolled in college for three consecutive semesters.
-For the 2020-21 School Quality Reports, this metric evaluates cohort 'T' (students who first entered high school during the 2015-16 school year / "Class of 2019").
+For the 2021-22 School Quality Reports, this metric evaluates cohort 'V' (students who first entered high school during the 2016-17 school year/"Class of 2020").